Chantilly Forever FC

-Chantilly Forever FC is a Canadian and American soccer club based in Hamilton, Ontario, Canada and Buffalo, New York, USA.
+Chantilly Forever FC is a Canadian and American soccer club based in Hamilton, Ontario, Canada, and Buffalo, New York, United States.
 The senior men's team competes in United Premier Soccer League.

 History

 Chantilly Forever is the only Ontario Soccer Association sanctioned soccer academy in Hamilton, Ontario.
 They received a National Canada Club License as a provincial level 1 holder through the Canada Soccer Association.
 In 2022, it was announced that they would join the US-based semi-pro United Premier Soccer League.

-Current Squad

-Note: Flags indicate national team as defined under FIFA eligibility rules.
-Players may hold more than one non-FIFA nationality.